Ukraine evacuates civilians from steel plant under siege - NewsBreak

 After rescuers evacuated the last civilians Saturday, Zelenskyy said in his nightly address that the focus would turn to extracting the wounded and medics: “Of course, if everyone fulfills the agreements.
 Of course, if there are no lies.”

-He added that work would also continue Sunday on securing humanitarian corridors for residents of Mariupol and surrounding towns to leave.see also Germany provides refuge for Holocaust survivors from Ukraine
+He added that work would also continue Sunday on securing humanitarian corridors for residents of Mariupol and surrounding towns to leave.

 The situation at the plant has drawn the world’s attention, with the United Nations and the International Committee of the Red Cross desperately trying to organize evacuations.